pickleball grit durability

 Hands battle geometry: three cues that show up the moment spin stays consistent

-This is the part players feel without having words for it.
+Players feel this before they have words for it.
 When spin is reliable for more weeks, your default block picture has to change.

 Here is the truth I see coaching every week: when players get “more spin,” many of them actually play worse for a while, because they start accelerating out of bad positions.
 Durable grit will magnify that mistake until players learn restraint.